-Changes due to affect workers' services provided through intermediaries (typically the worker's company) in the private sector will apply from 6 April 2021
+Changes which affect workers' services provided through intermediaries (typically the worker's company) in the private sector took effect from 6 April 2021

-For a shorter summary of the forthcoming changes – read our recent article in Shipshape Magazine
+For a shorter summary of the following information – read this article in Shipshape Magazine

 Since April 2007, where a worker supplied his/her services through an intermediary (typically their own company) in circumstances where, if they had been engaged directly by the client he/she should have been treated as an employee for income tax purposes.
 In this case the intermediary has had to treat 95% of the fees it receives as the worker’s earning subject to PAYE and NIC.
 This is known as the ‘IR35’ regime.